potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

      :select      (b/map select second)
      :unselect    (b/map select first)}))
 ```

+Notice that we're not changing the underlying model.
+We're simply changing
+how we look at that model.
+Due to the fact that we have a stream of stable values,
+we can easily view the history of an item with `b/sliding-window`.

 Then we can simply bind simple DOM updates to those streams.